-The smooth migration from IPv4 to IPv6 represents a key global issue, the fundamental crux of which is that IPv6 and IPv4 are not compatible.
-Networks using IPv6 are totally separate and distinct from networks using IPv4.
-Despite the benefits of IPv6 and the foreseen IPv4 exhaustion, IPv6 implementation is progressing slowly.
-The reasons stated by experts range from technical issues to other assertions like market failure.
-According to some, deployment of IPv6 should become a clearly-stated priority objective for national policy-makers.
+The smooth migration from IPv4 to IPv6 represents a key global issue.
+According to some, deployment of IPv6 should become a clearly-stated priority objective for the Internet community and all stakeholders to enhance the pace of IPv6 deployment.
+In the mean time, and although IPv4 and IPv6 are distinct protocols, it is possible for network operators to run dual-stack in their networks, allowing both IP versions to run over the same network.

-Many have supported that new IPv6 allocation policies could be similar to IPv4 policies, on a “first come, first serve” basis with ‘demonstrated’ need.
-However, some observers suggest that this may represent a cause for concern.
-These observers caution that this policy has led to the occupancy of a substantial amount of the finite IP addresses in the IPv4 address space and may work against late entrants, especially developing countries.
-On the other hand, many argue that the IPv6 address space is virtually inexhaustible and therefore the previous allocation policy is feasible for IPv6.
 The background report of WSIS-Working Group on Internet Governance (WGIG) in 2005 has acknowledged that “the current numbering management is required to ensure equitable distribution of resources and access for all into the future”.
+It should be acknowledged that the quasi inexhaustibility of the IPv6 space means that any past issues regarding imbalances should be avoided in the future.

-Furthermore, Internet Service Providers (ISPs) using IPv6 still need to use IPv4 in order to be able to access most of the existing content, so the availability (or lack thereof) of IPv4 addresses is a factor which continues to be relevant today in the context of migrating to IPv6, after IANA and APNIC exhausted their IPv4 free pools in January and April 2011 respectively.
-The exhaustion of IPv4 address and migration to IPv6 has lead to suggestions that the governance structure of IP address needs reform for improvement.According to some, the present situation of the deficit of the IPv4 addresses for Internet connections and expansions of Internet resources requires to recommend organize rational usages the IPv6 addresses in all regions within further ITU function of the IPv6 allocation [Russian contribution – see Document 10 at http://www.itu.int/md/S12-WTPF13PREP-C-0010/en].
+The Internet Service Providers (ISPs) using IPv6 still need to use IPv4 in order to be able to access most of the existing content.
+For this reason, policies have been implemented by the Regional Internet Registries to secure blocks of IPv4 addresses for the new networks in the long term.
+This is a critical measure to allow new networks to reach both the IPv4 and IPv6 Internets while IPv6 reaches its full deployment.

+f) The WTSA 2008, WTDC-2010, and Plenipotentiary 2010 contained resolutions related to IP addressing that stressed the need for human capacity development and training with respect to IPv6 address deployment.
 As the Internet evolves, major changes are underway in Internet routing and addressing policy.
 Resource Public Key Infrastructure (RPKI) is a security technology that would create a hierarchy of digital certificates which would be used to authenticate the allocation of address blocks and route announcements using those blocks in order to improve the security of the global routing system.

-Observers note with caution that such a rigid global hierarchy could converge on a single trust anchor.
-The Syracuse University-based Internet Governance Project states that :

-The critical feature of the proposed RPKI solution is the attempt to link resource certificates to the authoritative sources of internet resources, namely ICANN and the RIRs.
-This could fundamentally change their governance role.

-(Note: Issues related to Internet Naming are addressed in section 2.3.4).

 2.3.3.3 Dissemination of information about IP-based networks and the implications of their development for ITU Member States, particularly developing countries

-Providing open and equitable access to information about critical Internet resources by enabling the adaptation of adequate national and/or regional policy processes, specifically for IP-based networks - including the transition from IPv4 and migration to/deployment of IPv6, domain names and their internationalized versions - and ensuring that countries improve awareness of issues pertaining to Internet-related public policy, including Internet governance, are key issues for ITU Member States.
+Providing open and equitable access to information about critical Internet resources by enabling the adaptation of adequate national and/or regional policy processes, specifically for IP-based networks - including the transition from IPv4 and migration to/deployment of IPv6, domain names and their internationalized versions - and ensuring that countries improve awareness of issues pertaining to Internet-related public policy, including Internet governance, are key issues for all stakeholders including ITU Member States.